College of Science Commencement: Frequently Asked Questions

 - How do I get tickets?
 Is there a charge?

-- When do I need to show up to Centennial if I'm graduating?
+- When do I need to show up to the TCC if I'm graduating?

 - How do I know where to sit?

-All graduates will be ushered to sit with their departments.
+All graduates will be ushered to sit with their departments on the floor of the Arena.
+Guests will be seated in the stands.

 - How do we get up on stage to be recognized?

-You will be seated in Centennial Hall by department.
+You will be seated by department.
 An usher will signal your department to line up at the right of the stage.
-You will line up undergraduates first, followed by Master's students, followed by PhD's.
-You will hand your card to the person wearing the headphones at the top of the stairs.
-She will hand it back to you, and then you move forward and hand it to the name reader.
-Don't worry - it's very easy and goes very fast once you see it done the first time.
+Undergraduates will line up first, followed by Master's students, followed by PhD's.
+You will hand your card to one of the people seated at the laptop computer by the entrance to the stage.
+They will hand it back to you, and then you move forward and hand it to the name reader.

-- When can I tell my family/friends to arrive at Centennial?
+- When can I tell my family/friends to arrive at the Tucson Convention Center Arena?

 - Where do I tell my family/friends to park for the ceremony?